EuroProofNet/europroofnet.github.io/_pages/WG4/Cambridge23/meeting.md

 All the work presented is formalized in the Coq Proof Assistant.
 This is a crucial aspect of the research programme where constructiveness and computability of the formalized proof is a motivating property.

 - [1]  Jason Z. S. Hu and Jacques Carette.
 2021.
-Formalizing Category Theory in Agda.
+[Formalizing Category Theory in Agda](https://doi.org/10.1145/3437992.3439922).
 In Proceedings of the 10th ACM SIGPLAN International Conference on Certified Programs and Proofs (Virtual, Denmark) (CPP 2021).
-Association for Computing Machinery, New York, NY, USA, 327–342. https://doi.org/10.1145/3437992.3439922
+Association for Computing Machinery, New York, NY, USA, 327–342.
 - [2] Djorde Čubrić, Peter Dybjer, and Philip Scott.
 1998.
-Normalization and the Yoneda Embedding.
-Mathematical Structures in Computer Science 8, 2 (apr 1998), 153–192. https://doi.org/10.1017/S0960129597002508
+[Normalization and the Yoneda Embedding](https://doi.org/10.1017/S0960129597002508).
+Mathematical Structures in Computer Science 8, 2 (apr 1998), 153–192.

 <a name="miller"></a>
-### Kyle Miller - Informalizing formalized mathematics using the Lean theorem prover (Invited Talk)
+### Kyle Miller - Informalizing formalized mathematics using the Lean theorem prover (Invited Talk) [[slides]](miller.pdf)
 One of the applications of interactive theorem provers in pure mathematics is being able to produce machine-verified formal proofs.
 I will talk about a less-obvious application, which is using formalized mathematics to author interactive informal expositions.
 I will demonstrate a prototype of an "auto-informalization" system written in Lean that presents the reader with an interface to view proofs at a desired level of detail.
 I will also discuss thoughts on the impact of such tools in mathematics.
 This is joint work with Patrick Massot.

 <a name="collins"></a>